Kolman-Freecss/Krodun/README.md

 ## Notes:

-- The game is not finished yet, so there are some bugs and missing features.
 - The game includes a payment assets, so you'll need to have them installed or the game won't work properly.

 ---